 Misericordia University is a place where motivated students receive the attention they deserve, the high-quality education they seek, and the opportunities they need to be successful.
 When you graduate, you’ll be prepared to excel in your career, lead others, and serve the community both professionally and personally.

 Misericordia University is known for providing the personalized attention students need in a learning environment where resources are abundant and the entire educational experience is designed to help you learn, grow, and succeed.
-Classes are small, usually less than 20 students, and often with as few as 10 in advanced study areas.
-Overall, the student-faculty ratio is 12.4:1, ensuring interactive classes that will engage you inside and outside the classroom in all fields of study.
+Classes are small, usually less than 19 students, and often with as few as nine in advanced study areas.
+Overall, the student-faculty ratio is 11.3:1, ensuring interactive classes that will engage you inside and outside the classroom in all fields of study.

 Misericordia is a close-knit community of learners where friendships form quickly and often last a lifetime.
 Relationships simply happen more easily on a campus of about 2,000 full-time students than they do on a campus of 20,000 or more.
 The campus makes it easy to get involved, and you’ll find a wide and eclectic variety of ways to do just that.
 The National Survey of Student Engagement (NSSE) says our students are likely to perform better academically and are more satisfied because the University is committed to student success.

-• 94% of first-year students rated their entire educational experience at Misericordia as good or excellent, compared to 87% at other NSSE schools.
+• 93% of first-year students rated their entire educational experience at Misericordia as good or excellent.

 • 93% of seniors rated their experience as good or excellent.

-• 90% of students said they would choose Misericordia again if they could start their collegiate career over.
+• 82% of seniors said they would choose Misericordia again if they could start their collegiate career over.

 • 98% of first-year students also overwhelmingly rated their faculty as available, helpful, and sympathetic.

 • 85% of students feel as if they acquired job- or work-related knowledge and skills at Misericordia.

 Activities and athletics complete an education